MAleemH/final-capstone-back-end/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- <p> we would like to thank microverse community for the support and guidance</p>
+-  We would like to thank microverse community for the support and guidance, Thank you [Murat Korkmaz](https://www.behance.net/muratk)  on Behance for the Awesome Design Template.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>